Mesothelioma / Asbestos by State / Texas

 Cancer and Mesothelioma Treatment Options In Texas

-The state of Texas is home to some of the best treatment centers in the country.
-The MD Anderson Cancer Center in particular has become well known across the nation as a place for advancements in the battle against cancer.
-If you’re someone who has been diagnosed with mesothelioma and need help, then consider reaching out to one of the specialists below:
+The state of Texas is also home to some of the best physicians and Doctors in the nation.
+If you’re someone who has been diagnosed with mesothelioma and needs help, then consider reaching out to one of the specialists below:

 Dr. Anne Tsao

-Anne Tsao is the Director, Mesothelioma Program/Thoracic Chemo-Radiation Program
+Anne Tsao, Director of Mesothelioma Program/Thoracic Chemo-Radiation Program

 University of Texas MD Anderson Cancer Center 1400 Holcombe Blvd., Unit 432